DivyaMinda/My-Data-Science-Projects/README.md

-# My-Data-Science-Projects

-This repository is created to journel data science projects I have worked on for learning and exploration purposes.
+Data Science Portfolio
+Experience: 6+ years | Domains: Healthcare & Retail

+Introduction: Welcome to my data science portfolio!
+This repository is a journal of the projects that have fueled my professional growth and expertise in data science.
+Each project highlights the nuances of data science implementation in real-world scenarios.

-Contents:
+Repository Contents:

 A/B Testing - Power Analysis for Sample Sizing